dmbarbour/glas/docs/GrammarLogicProg.md

 Pubsub can potentially be adapted to *temporal semantics*.
 If successfully adapted, this should simplify integration with channel-based processes, which could maintain 'publish set' variables over time and read historical values of sets.
 However, there are still some theoretical and logistical challenges I'm working out, such as how to recognize when a process is done writing to a partial set.

-The idea needs more work.
-However, I think it's a very promising direction to pursue, and a good fit for my vision of glas systems.
+The idea needs work.
+However, it's a very promising direction to pursue, and a good fit for my vision of glas systems.
 Meanwhile, we can still model a broadcast or databus via channels.

 *Note:* Modeling partial sets in glas is non-trivial.
 But if we don't care about efficiency, we can encode values into bitstrings then model the set of bitstrings as a partial radix tree.
 To support pubsub, I assume partial sets are abstracted by the compiler and runtime, observed and manipulated only through keywords or built-in functions.

-### Staged Programming

-A staged program returns the next program, to be evaluated in a future context.
-Staged programming can be supported explicitly via first-class objects or closures, e.g. a two-stage function has type `A -> (B, C -> D)`.
-I think this would also work for most grammar-logic languages.

-In some cases, it would be useful to represent the staged program as a value.
-This might involve a decompiler option, something to extract the generated function as a grammar.
-A similar feature would be useful in most languages.

-Without first class functions or a decompiler, the remaining option is to manually build a value representing the next stage program.
-This option is effective, but integration can be awkward.
-For example, behavior shared between stages must be represented twice.
-Also, many host language features for extensibility or reasoning won't apply to the generated program.

 ### No-Fail Contexts?
 Defer.